Randy Schleusener

-Rand L. Schleusener (born October 23, 1957) is a former American football offensive lineman.
-He played for the Nebraska Cornhuskers 1977–1980.
-He was selected in the 1981 NFL Draft, but never played in the NFL.
+Rand L. Schleusener (born October 23, 1957) is an American former football offensive lineman.
+He played for the Nebraska Cornhuskers from 1977 to 1980.
+He was selected in the 1981 NFL draft, but never played in the NFL.

 After football, he went on to become a spine surgeon with the Black Hills Orthopedic & Spine Center in Rapid City, South Dakota.